ansible/ansible/docs/docsite/rst/network/dev_guide/developing_plugins_network.rst

 Network connection plugins
 **************************

-Each network connection plugin has a set of plugins which provide a specification of the connection for a particular set of devices.
-Public methods of these plugins may be called on the connection proxy object from the module just as connection methods can.
+Each network connection plugin has a set of its own plugins which provide a specification of the connection for a particular set of devices.
+The specific plugin used is selected at runtime based on the value of the ``ansible_network_os`` variable assigned to the host.
+This variable should be set to the same value as the name of the plugin to be loaed.
+Thus, ``ansible_network_os=nxos`` will try to load a plugin in a file named ``nxos.py``, so it is important to name the plugin in a way that will be sensible to users.

+Public methods of these plugins may be called from a module or module_utils with the connection proxy object just as other connection methods can.
+The following is a very simple example of using such a call in a module_utils file so it may be shared with other modules.

 .. code-block:: python

   from ansible.module_utils.connection import Connection

-  ...
+  def get_config(module):

-  # module is your AnsibleModule instance
+      # module is your AnsibleModule instance.
       connection = Connection(module._socket_path)

       # You can now call any method (that doesn't start with '_') of the connection
       # plugin or its platform-specific plugin
-  connection.get_config()
+      return connection.get_config()

 .. contents::
    :local: